jiaxing2021/my_iot/README.md

 # IOT project

 ## catalog servers to register farm information, sensor settings, services and also allows other services restrieve information from it.
+## Register any necessary information before runing other services.
 ![img](./catalog.png)
 ### Add Farm is to register farm
 ### Change Farm is to change the current farm and actiaveted farm, the inputed Farm ID must be the member of farms have been activated in the catalog.